Spirituality: Characteristics

 Contemporary proponents of spirituality may suggest that spirituality develops inner peace and forms a foundation for happiness.
-For example, meditation and similar practices are suggested to help the practitioner cultivate her/his inner life and character.
+For example, meditation and similar practices are suggested to help the practitioner cultivate a personal inner life and character.
 Ellison and Fan (2008) assert that spirituality causes a wide array of positive health outcomes, including "morale, happiness, and life satisfaction".
 However, Schuurmans-Stekhoven (2013) actively attempted to replicate this research and found more "mixed" results.
 Nevertheless, spirituality has played a central role in some self-help movements such as Alcoholics Anonymous:

 Such spiritually-informed treatment approaches have been challenged as pseudoscience.